traumverloren/trill-node/README.md

 ![front side of art](images/frontside.png)

 Node.js app code & PureData patch for a yayoi kusama inspired touch+sound installation.
-Basically, it's a C++ wrapper in JS for detecting touch for many, many Trill conductive touch sensors.
+Basically, it's a C++ wrapper in JS for detecting touch for many, many (236 to be exact) Bela trill craft conductive touch sensors.

-Painstakingly constructed by hand - freehand sewed by machine, polka-dotted by hand, wire and assembled by hand.
+Painstakingly constructed by hand - freehand sewn by machine, polka-dotted by hand, wire and assembled by hand.

 Touches are transformed into lo-fi dreamy melodies using PureData.